 Originally a closed top AEC single deck bus owned by Maidstone & District she was one of three converted to open top and used by Hastings & District on their sea front service.
 All three of these vehicles still exist.
 Seats 35.
 This bus is currently not available due to engine problems.

 The last Routemaster Coach to be built.
 Delivered in 1965 and seats 65.
 This bus has deeper seats and added leg room coupled with platform doors on the rear entrance and is ideal in winter months with its heating system on.

 AEC single deck seating 39.
 This vehicle was constructed in 1952 for London Transport and worked at various garages around London.
-Recently given a restoration and put back into our Private Hire fleet at the end of 2009.
+Given a restoration and put back into our Private Hire fleet in 2010.